-Lesson Theme: Trying to live our lives without God’s instructions is impossible so God gave us the Bible to show us the way.
+Lesson Theme: Trying to live our lives without God’s instructions is impossible so God gave us the Bible to guide us.

 Scripture: “Your word is a lamp to my feet and alight to my path.”
 Psalm 119:105